jacksonrakena/jacksonbot/DOCKER.md

 Abyss has a bundled Dockerfile that downloads and installs all the requirements it needs.

 ### Creating a new deployment
-Make sure Docker is installed, then:
+Make sure Docker and Docker Compose is installed, then:
 1) Create a directory for Abyss to store it's configuration and data in:
 ```bash
 > mkdir abyss-data